 When we received the text we made a phone call to Luis Arocho, the serving CIO for Puerto Rico who had become an instrumental collaborator in our response efforts on the island.
 Within short order, Luis had placed a call to the fire chief in the region and a solution had been sourced to handle the unloading and positioning of the container in the mountain village.

 There is not a lot of equipment on the island capable of lifting and moving such a heavy container in an expeditionary / remote environment.
 As the story was recounted to us by Christine and her team, the fire fighters, local tractor operators and the community worked for countless hours to build a makeshift road and to unload the beast of a system in an incredibly precarious, muddy and hilly area that resulted in almost losing the crane truck over the edge of the hill.

-Thus, with a quick phone call and the willingness of friends and the community to simply help one another out, a complex logistical tasking that would normally cost a good deal of money was sourced and executed at no cost.
-Every step of the way, from how Christine, her Co- Director and the local community work together, to Mutual Aid Disaster Response sourcing and helping to raise funds for the system in conjunction with Box Power’s own fundraising efforts, Luis’s time, and the incredible efforts on behalf of the fire department perfectly exemplify the harmonious capacity of whole community response and readiness.
+Thus, with a quick phone call and the willingness of friends and the community to simply help one another out, a complex logistical tasking that would normally cost a good deal of money was sourced and executed at no cost and in quick fashion.
+Every step of the way, from how Christine, her Co- Director and the local community worked together, to Mutual Aid Disaster Response sourcing and helping to raise funds for the system in conjunction with Box Power’s own fundraising efforts, Luis’s time, and the incredible efforts on behalf of the fire department perfectly exemplify the harmonious capacity of whole community response and readiness.
 It is a model worth looking at and emulating.
 Aid does not need to be remarkably expensive, complicated and or reactionary.
 If proactive measures are taken, like what is happening in Mariana and communities step up and realize the capabilities and capacity they have without being dependent, the aid paradigm can be shifted from reactionary to proactive.